rainaashutosh/rainaashutosh.github.io/about.md

 ---

-# whoami
+# $whoami
 Ashutosh Raina , Security Researcher by heart and Software Engineer by profession.
 Currently working as a Software R&D Engineer in Vera Security.

 # My blog goals
 I have decided to put starting writing blogs on the stuff i want to learn and that way I can gain and share knowledge from my peers as well.
-My main inspiration for starting my own blog is my ex-collegue Vimal Shekar .
-You can follow his blog [here](https://vimalshekar.github.io) _(its really great)_ .
+My main inspiration for starting my own blog is my ex-collegue Vimal Shekar.You can follow his blog [here](https://vimalshekar.github.io) _(its really great)_ .
-This blogs will primarily be focused around security and other cool stuff maybe..
+I wish i had started doing it much before but its never too late.. ;) This blogs will primarily be focused around security and other cool stuff maybe..

 # Issues/Questions